AMP-SCZ/qqc/README.md

-# qqc
+# Quick Quality Check (QQC)

-**qqc** is a Python library for converting U24 MRI dicoms to BIDS format and running quick quality check (QC) pipelines.
+**QQC** is a Python library for checking protocol deviations in the U24 MRI dicoms.

 Check out our [full documentation](https://phantom-check.readthedocs.io/en/latest/index.html)

+*Note: The project is under the active development.*